Alaska Glaciers and Denali: How to See Both on One Trip

 Helicopter Glacier Landings

 A helicopter glacier landing can be one of the most unforgettable Alaska excursions.
-These tours may include flying over icefields, landing on a glacier, walking on ice, or even pairing the experience with dog sledding in some locations.
+These tours may include flying over icefields, landing on a glacier, walking on ice, or pairing the experience with dog sledding in some locations.

 Guided Glacier Hikes